-Here’s the one poll that might explain why Harry and Meghan are retreating from the Royal Family
+Here’s the one poll that might explain why Harry and Meghan are retreating from the royal family

-Yesterday’s bombshell announcement that the Duke and Duchess of Sussex—aka Prince Harry and Meghan Markle—are retreating from their senior Royal Family roles in a bid to become more “financially independent” shocked a lot of people.
+Yesterday’s bombshell announcement that the Duke and Duchess of Sussex—aka Prince Harry and Meghan Markle—are retreating from their senior royal family roles in a bid to become more “financially independent” shocked a lot of people.
 But many who had been following how the royal couple are treated by the British press undoubtedly saw this coming.

 More specifically, the often-sleazy behavior of Britain’s notorious tabloids—and their relentless coverage of Meghan’s personal life—left supporters of the royal couple unsurprised by the sudden retreat.
 As many commentators have pointed out, the publications are not above targeting Meghan for her divorce, or her biracial heritage, or any number of personal issues, and that nonstop, breakneck coverage has often bordered on harassment.